Flood safety advice for your property

 Protect your property

-If you are at risk, you can take steps to form a barrier against flood water getting into your church or other properties.
+If you are at risk, you can take steps to form a barrier against flood water getting into your property.
 You can:

-• Use temporary flood barriers/defences both around the buildings themselves and the perimeter where water can get in
+• Use temporary flood barriers such and sandbags around the buildings themselves and the perimeter where water can get in

 • For basic and emergency protection have sandbags or similar alternatives available